-A Student's t table (See Table 13.6) gives t-scores given the degrees of freedom and the right-tailed probability.
+A Student's t table (See Appendix A Statistical Tables) gives t-scores given the degrees of freedom and the right-tailed probability.

-Where Z is the standard normal distribution and χ2 is the chi-squared distribution with v degrees of freedom.
+where z is the standard normal variable and χ2 is the chi-squared distribution with v degrees of freedom.

 Restating the formula for a confidence interval for the mean for cases when the sample size is smaller than 30 and we do not know the population standard deviation, σ: